-Health Connective is an initiative by several technology partners, supported by the Singapore Medical Association (SMA), to establish a common infrastructure to simplify the interactions between all stakeholders.
+Health Connective is an initiative by several technology partners to establish a common infrastructure to simplify the interactions between all stakeholders.

 We can make this happen.
 Together.